BYLAWS

 Section 1 – Types of Awards

-• a member of the state legislature who has made a major contribution to the passage of legislation which increases educational opportunities for people with disabilities,
+2. A member of the state legislature who has made a major contribution to the passage of legislation which increases educational opportunities for people with disabilities,

-• an employer whose efforts provide employment opportunities for people with disabilities and inspire others to do likewise,
+3. An employer whose efforts provide employment opportunities for people with disabilities and inspire others to do likewise,

-• a member of a profession or other group whose zeal for disability issues has heightened interest and enlarged the contribution of that profession or group, and/or,
+4. A member of a profession or other group whose zeal for disability issues has heightened interest and enlarged the contribution of that profession or group, and/or,

-• a person with a disability whose example has inspired others and caused a statewide impact upon disability issues.
+5. A person with a disability whose example has inspired others and caused a statewide impact upon disability issues.

 Section 2 – Awards Selection

-The President-Elect shall appoint a committee to receive nominations from the membership and select recipients.
-The Awards Committee will distribute nomination forms to the membership, or any members in good standing may submit a nomination letter to the committee in advance of the solicitation.
+2. The Awards Committee will distribute nomination forms to the membership, or any members in good standing may submit a nomination letter to the committee before the solicitation.
 No member of the awards committee will be eligible to receive an award.

 Section 3 – Awards Presentation